Features: Mine Kill State Park with Mine Kill Falls, and Lansing Manor

 9.15 Take the left fork in the walkway and pass the entrance to the museum.
 The Long Path now heads across a field with trees, skirts a wooded area on the right, then turns right and cuts diagonally across another field to enter the woods.

 9.40 After a rather steep descent, reach the bottom of a ravine.
-The trail now ascends gradually and turns right, parallel to a powerline right-of-way.
+The trail now ascends gradually and crosses a powerline right-of-way.

 10.05 Turn left down a bank to cross a small stream, then turn right to the NY Power Authority'sNorth Access Road.
 Turn left, and in about 100 ft turn right off road and down the bank.